xenomech/Prefixed/README.md

 ## Known Issues

-- Cant handle multiple repositories
-- Cant define custom regex for specific use cases
+- [ ] Cant define custom regex for specific use cases

 ## Release Notes
 Initial Release of this extension handles common use cases